Kevin-A-Stevens/amber-falls-winery/README.md

 # amber-falls-winery
 This is website for Amber Falls Winery.
 I obtained permission from the owner to create another website, even though they do have one, for practice purposes.
 This website will be a version similar to theirs with some changes adding some other ideas.
+I chose thisproject because it contains areas I wanted to improve in such as Flex, Grid, and an API map I can learn how to incorporate.